Mohammad Hadi al-Milani: Political activism

 Al-Milani was active during the Iraqi revolt against British presence, in 1920.

 In Iran, he was active in the 1963 demonstrations in Qom, pioneering the clerical movement, and harshly criticised the Shah for his murderous actions.

 Al-Milani supported Khomeini during the capitulation treaty in 1964, supporting the sentiment that the treaty was “a document pointing to the slavery of the Iranian nation”.

 In 1967, he published a statement regarding the six-day war between the Arab nations and Israel.
 In this statement, he sympathised with the Muslim Arabs, and because of this, he was threatened by General Nassiri.
 In the same year, his passport was confiscated and he was ordered to leave Iran because he did not congratulate the Shah for his coronation, but the decision was not executed because of al-Milani's spiritual influence among people and his place among Shiite clergies and authorities.

 Personal life

 Al-Milani was married to two women.
 His first marriage was to his cousin, the daughter of Sheikh Abdallah Al-Mamaqani, and from her he had two sons (Nur al-Din and Abbas) and one daughter.
 His wife was highly attached to Najaf, and when al-Milani moved to Mashhad, she remained.

 Al-Milani's second marriage was to the daughter of Sayyid Hasan Al-Musawi Al-Jazayeri.
-From her he had one son (Muhammad-Ali).
+From her he had one son.